Written by Pradeep

 It is true that during pregnancy our diet is the most important factor that contributes to our health and ensures a safe delivery, but it is necessary that the diet is balanced and includes the right amount of daily nutritional needs.
 This is just a word of caution and not meant to overwhelm a mum-to-be.

 In This Article

 Also referred to as ascorbic acid, Vitamin C plays a vital role in strengthening the immune system.
 Its antioxidant property prevents infections and protects you against toxins.
 During pregnancy,

-Therefore, it goes without saying that this nutrient that is an absolute must during pregnancy.
-But, as with every other nutrient, you need to be careful not to go on an overdrive.
+Therefore, it goes without saying that this nutrient is an absolute must during pregnancy.
+But, as with every other nutrient, you need to be careful not to go on overdrive.
 What’s the required amount and what’s the flip side of excess intake?

 Doctors across the globe do not specify a particular dosage of Vitamin C during pregnancy, but they do agree that it should not exceed 2,000 milligrams.
 The American Pregnancy Association recommends 80 to 85 mg/day, while according to the National Institutes of Health’s Medline Plus, it should be 120 mg/day.

 However, research shows that Vitamin C supplements taken with Vitamin E supplements do not help in minimizing the effects of pre-eclampsia.
-If not monitored carefully, it could cause growth restriction in your baby and could cause heart attack for the mother.
-Therefore, though Vitamin C is a vital nutrient, mega doses must be avoided.
+If not monitored carefully, it could cause growth restriction in your baby and could cause a heart attack for the mother.
+Therefore, though Vitamin C is a vital nutrient, one must avoid mega doses.
 Always make sure to consult your doctor when you plan to include/remove anything from your diet.
-Stay safe, eat healthy and enjoy your pregnancy!
+Stay safe, eat healthily and enjoy your pregnancy!